 Criminal Investigation Division

-The Criminal Investigations Division (CID) is part of the Operations Bureau.
-The Division is staffed with Detective Sergeants.
+The Criminal Investigations Division (CID) is part of the Support Operations Bureau.
+The Division is staffed with Detective Sergeants and Corporals.
 The detectives normally transfer into the division after gaining years of law enforcement experience working the patrol division.
 The Investigations Division is broken down into three crime categories: Crimes Against Persons, Property Crimes and Narcotics.
 CID detectives work closely with surrounding agencies to recover stolen property, apprehend offenders and investigate narcotic activity, as criminal activity may begin in one jurisdiction and extend to others.

 After the Patrol Division completes initial investigations of crimes, cases are forwarded to the Criminal Investigation Department (CID).
 The CID supervisor reviews each report to determine if there are viable leads.
 If not, the case is closed.